Skip to main content

 Compassion is an ever-growing area of interest within psychology and psychotherapy.
 Definitions of compassion within psychology are varied and divergent, with some researchers considering it to be an emotion, a biologically based characteristic, or a multidimensional construct.
 There is, however, a broad agreement that compassion is comprised of a combination of affective, cognitive, and motivational components.
 A simple statement is that compassion is a concern for the wellbeing of others.
 A panel of researchers in 2012 defined compassion as a complex multidimensional construct comprised of four components:

-Differentiating Compassion From Related Constructs
+Differentiating Compassion From Related Emotions

 Compassion is often misunderstood and easily confused with other related but distinct constructs.
 While it is important to define compassion, it is equally important to define what it is not.
 Some of these differing constructs are: